c9s/AssetKit/README.md

 AssetToolkit
 ============

-AssetToolkit is different from Rails' asset pipeline, AssetToolkit is designed for PHP.
+AssetToolkit is different from Rails' asset pipeline, AssetToolkit is designed for PHP, the concept is different.

-**What for!?
+**What for?
 Because we need a different strategy to compile/load assets for PHP web applications. you know, Rails is too slow, the same strategy might not be suitable in PHP applications.**

 AssetToolkit is designed for PHP's performance, all configuration files are compiled into